 There are several policies to keep in mind throughout the semester; some are for this class, others are put in place by the University.
 Check out them out below.

-Outside of using your cell phone during Socrative activities, I ask that you please keep your cell phones on silent and put away during class.
+I ask that you please keep your cell phones on silent and put away during class.
 This is to help reduce the number of distractions in the room for yourself and others.
 If there is a call you are expecting (e.g., you have a sick family member) let me know before class.

 In Person Classes